aruunkumar/WikiNotes/Good Reads.md

 7. Don’t multitask.
 Instead, focus on one task at a time.
 Practice mindfulness as you do the task.
 Be conscious of wandering thoughts and redirect them as needed.
 Your day will be much simpler -- and more enjoyable -- when you practice being present.
 8. Batch small tasks.
 Set aside time to respond to e-mails, file paperwork, make minor phone calls, etc. Make sure you do this later in the day, after you’ve already completed your important tasks.
 9. Free up space.
 We have a propensity to cram.
 Instead, leave a little space in between meetings, appointments, and tasks.
 This will allow you time to stretch, walk around, get a glass of water, or meditate.
 Enjoy this space!
+10. Make a “stop doing” list of the tasks you plan to quit, so you can focus time and energy on your MITs.
 *   From <https://wl.lifecare.com/group/guest/Article?title=9-Rules-for-a-Simpler-Day&journalEntry=94139073&journalResourcePrimKey=230692&email=y>

 ### How to Train Your Brain to Remember Almost Anything